 Puerto del Sol New Year’s Eve festivities

-Puerta del Sol area hotels – or any Old Downtown Madrid hotels – are typically reserved long before New Years Eve and some hotels/hostels charge double or triple the usual going rate.
+Puerta del Sol area hotels are typically reserved long before New Year’s Eve.
+Some hotels charge double or triple the usual going rate.
 But it must be nice to have your bed only a few hundred meters away from where you celebrated New Year’s Eve.